 Due to the differentiated security requirements of enterprises across various industries, the operators need to be able to deploy the security capabilities on-demand to protect 3GPP NFs.
 Some of these security capabilities are related to NFs, including the interfaces and OS.
 However, operators may deploy a network with general security features at the beginning, or may extend existing networks for newly enabled vertical services.

-Security Policy Consistency Co-operation
+Security Configuration Consistency Co-operation

 Some security attacks (e.g., GTP Door Malware) target the 3GPP NFs.
 Mitigating the attacks requires cooperation and coordination among 3GPP NFs which reside on multi-stakeholder on-premises networks and/or cloud networks.

-The general security response policy can be decomposed into multiple different sub-policies.
+The general security response configuration can be decomposed into multiple different sub-policies.
 The NFs residing in multiple network domains need to be coordinated.

-So based on above cases, it is necessary to study the security requirements for security policy provisioning, execution and management.
+So based on above cases, it is necessary to study the security requirements for security configuration provisioning, execution and management.
 Furthermore, it also needs to study which mechanisms to support security policies are required.

 4 Objective